-9 2 410.
+9-2-410.
 Records as property of state; delivery by outgoing officials and employees to successors; management and disposition thereof.

 All public records are the property of the state.
 They shall be delivered by outgoing officials and employees to their successors and shall be preserved, stored, transferred, destroyed or disposed of, and otherwise managed, only in accordance with W.S.
-9 2 405 through 9 2 413.
+9-2-405 through 9-2-413.

-9 2 411.
+9-2-411.
 Records committee created; composition; expenses; meetings; action by majority vote; duties as to retention and disposition of public records.

 The records committee is created to be composed of the director or his deputy, who shall act as chairman and secretary of the committee, the attorney general or his appointee and the director of the state department of audit or his appointee.
 Committee members shall serve without additional salary, but shall be entitled to traveling expenses incurred incident to committee business.
 Expenses shall be paid from the appropriations made for operation of their respective departments or offices.
-The records committee shall be by majority vote and records shall be kept of all committee business.
-When the disposition of records is considered by the records committee, it shall ascertain the records committee shall approve, modify or disapprove the records on retention schedules of all public records and act upon requests to destroy any public records.
+The records committee shall meet upon call by the chairman at least once every quarter.
+Action by the committee shall be by majority vote and records shall be kept of all committee business.
+When the disposition of records is considered by the records committee, it shall ascertain the recommendations of the head of the department or the departmental records officer.
+The records committee shall approve, modify or disapprove the recommendations on retention schedules of all public records and act upon requests to destroy any public records.
 Any modification of a request or recommendation shall be approved by the head of the agency originating the request or recommendation.
 The department shall provide forms, approved by the records committee, upon which it shall prepare recommendations to the committee in cooperation with the records officer of the department or other agency whose records are involved.
 The records committee may issue to state departments, agencies and political subdivisions thereof guidelines and best practices on records management and digital preservation.

-9 2 412.
+9-2-412.
 Destruction or disposition of public records; procedure.

 Public records of the state and political subdivisions shall be disposed of in accordance with W.S.
-9 2 411.
+9-2-411.
 The records committee may approve a departmental written request upon proper and satisfactory showing that the retention of certain records for a minimum period of ten (10) years is unnecessary and uneconomical.
 Recommendations for the destruction or disposition of office files and memoranda shall be submitted to the records committee upon approved forms, prepared by the records officer of the agency concerned and the director.
 The committee shall determine the period of time that any office file or memorandum shall be preserved and may authorize the state archives to arrange for its destruction or disposition.

-9 2 413.
+9-2-413.
 Reproduction of public records of political subdivisions.